Our Newsletter

 Offerings

 During worship you are able to share your offerings at the entrance to the sanctuary.
 Envelopes for Sunday and special offerings are available.
+For a bundle of envelopes for 2024 see Linda Sander or call the office.

 Other ways to send your gift: